Open the Door to an Active Lifestyle Nonprofit

 Learning to Give Issue Area Toolkits include background on the issue, community connections, lessons and activities, project ideas, and planning guides.
 Check out the Health and Safety toolkit.
 This lesson about Visualizing Health and Safety guides learners to identify health issues they care about.

-Learning to Give Simple Safe Service guides provide directions for generous actions that encourage youth voice and promote the common good.
+Learning to Give Service Sparks guides provide directions for generous actions that encourage youth voice and promote the common good.
 Young people can make an Advocacy Poster to raise awareness of activities and opportunities.

 Learning to Give Literature guides combine selected literature with thought-provoking discussions and activities that teach about giving and civic engagement.
 Daniel's Good Day literature guide provides discussion questions for this picture book that shows the components of a healthy community.